rwpenney/pmcyg/README.txt

-All files are released under the GNU General Public License (v3) (see http://www.gnu.org/licenses) and are Copyright 2009 RW Penney.
+All files are released under the GNU General Public License (v3) (see http://www.gnu.org/licenses) and are Copyright 2009 RW Penney <rwpenney@users.sourceforge.net>.

 To run pmcyg, you will need to have a recent version of 'Python' installed